Wireless Equipment & Instruments Trading License in Dubai

 Costs to Anticipate

-Licence fees at Dubai South Business Hub are competitive relative to other UAE free zones.
-Typical costs include the licence registration fee, establishment card, visa allocation fees, and office or facility charges.
+License fees at Dubai South Business Hub are competitive relative to other UAE free zones.
+Typical costs include the license registration fee, establishment card, visa allocation fees, and office or facility charges.
 Depending on the package selected, initial setup costs can start from approximately AED 12,000 to AED 20,000, with annual renewal fees applicable thereafter.
 Businesses should also budget for TDRA approval costs if their product range includes regulated wireless frequencies.

 Licensing and Compliance Requirements